SuperOfficeDocs/superoffice-docs/docs/api/reference/soap/Services87/ErpSync/ConnectActor.md

 ## ConnectActor

 Create a link between Erp and Crm and set default values
-<br />**Online Restricted:** The ErpSync agent is not available in Online by default.
+<para /><b>Online Restricted:</b> The ErpSync agent is not available in Online by default.
 Access must be requested specifically when app is registered.
 Intended for ERP integration apps.

 * **erpConnectionId:** ErpConnectionId
 * **crmRecordId:** CrmRecordId
 * **crmActorType:** The Crm Actor type
 * **erpKey:**
 * **erpActorType:** The Erp Actor type
 * **fieldValues:** The Crm Fields

 [WSDL file for Services87/ErpSync](../Services87-ErpSync.md)